cjabplanalp/cjabplanalp.github.io/_pages/about.md

 classes: wide
 ---

-I am a senior at the University of Wisconsin-Madison expected to graduate Spring 2024.
-I double major in Data Science and Information Science, and I am receiving a certificate in Computer Science.
+I am a recent graduate of the University of Wisconsin-Madison; I graduated in May 2024.
+I double majored in Data Science and Information Science, and I received a certificate in Computer Science.
 My hometown is Evanston, Illinois, home to Northwestern University and just north of the City of Chicago.

 Entering college, I planned to study Biochemistry.
 When I found it wasn't for me, I took a Computer Science course and immediately fell in love with coding without having any prior experience with it.